sharpordie/adbready/README.md

 ## <samp>OVERVIEW</samp>

-Provide ready to use ADB binary for Android.
+Provides ready to use ADB binary for Android.

 ## <samp>COVERAGE</samp></h2>